AminNasiri63/broiler-datasets/PoseEstimationDataset.md

 img50.png    695.27  156.31  659.05 88.39 745.72 171.18         ...
 697.21 197.70  690.09 209.35    ...        ...        ...
 img52.png    665.51  138.20  647.40 70.28 712.73 151.13         ...
 688.15 190.59  688.80 208.70    ...        ...        ...
 ```
-**Note**: Missing values indicate that the key point is not visible in the image.Data Summary
+**Note**: Missing values indicate that the key point is not visible in the image.

 ---